 How to obtain the COVID certificate?
 Useful information :

 Information on the rights of persons vaccinated abroad to obtain a Swiss COVID pass:

 Students who have been vaccinated abroad and are waiting for their certificate to be recognised by the cantonal or federal authorities can go to one of the two testing centres at UNIL (see below) and receive an attestation allowing them to follow the courses.
 To do so, they must present their foreign certificate and an identity document.
 Please note that only the following vaccination schemes are recognised.

 Table of foreign vaccine regimens for obtaining a certificate:

 From Monday 4 October until the end of the fall semester (including the subsequent examination session), UNIL is offering students who have not been vaccinated the opportunity to take a free PCR test, on the basis of which a UNIL certificate will be issued to them, in accordance with the decision of the Vaud State Council of 15 September.

-Until 30 October, two centres are open on campus without appointment from 11:00 to 14:00, Monday to Friday:
+Three tests centres are open on campus without appointment from 11:00 to 14:00.
+Days and locations vary during Holiday Season.

 Students who have started the vaccination scheme by receiving a first dose can go to one of the two UNIL testing centres (read above) to receive an attestation allowing them to follow the courses.